prebid/prebid-server-java/docs/endpoints/storedrequests/openrtb2.md

 # Openrtb2

-Unavailable if notification is disabled (`settings.in-memory-cache.notification-endpoints-enabled` config property)
+Unavailable if notification is disabled (`settings.in-memory-cache.notification-endpoints-enabled` config property).

-This `/pbs-admin/storedrequests/openrtb2` endpoint can be configured:
- - `admin-endpoints.storedrequest.on-application-port` - when equals to `false` endpoint will be bound to `admin.port`.
- - `admin-endpoints.storedrequest.protected` - when equals to `true` endpoint will be protected by basic authentication configured in `admin-endpoints.credentials`

 The goal is to update/invalidate stored request/impression in-memory caches.